sergeylobanov-ner0/recurse_checker/README.md

 Simple Python script for external monitoring of web resources with Telegram notifications.

-The script checks one or more websites from the outside, stores the last known state in JSON, writes logs to console and file, sends one alert when a resource becomes unavailable, and sends a separate recovery message when the resource becomes available again.
+The script checks one or more websites from the outside, stores the last known state in JSON, writes logs to console and file, sends one alert when a resource becomes unavailable, repeats alerts every 15 minutes while the problem continues, and sends a separate recovery message when the resource becomes available again.

 ## What This Project Does

-- Checks configured web resources every 15 minutes
+- Checks configured web resources every 1 minute
 - Uses HTTP GET with `requests`
 - Treats HTTP `200-399` as `OK`
 - Treats HTTP `400-599`, timeout, DNS error, connection error, SSL error, and other request exceptions as `PROBLEM`
 - Sends Telegram alert on the first failed check
-- Does not spam repeated alerts while the resource is still unavailable
+- Repeats Telegram alert every 15 minutes while the resource is still unavailable
 - Sends a recovery message when the resource comes back
 - Stores state between restarts in `monitor_state.json`
 - Writes logs to console and `monitor.log`